someobserver/recurgence/architects/bach/index.md

 The *Chaconne* from Partita No. 2 in D minor—written after his wife’s death—bends grief into architecture.
 Its variations build upon a simple bass line, transforming sorrow through pattern until raw emotion becomes transcendent structure.

-Bach recognized that the deepest emotions are found in reaching through the chaos for the **patterns seeking coherence in the mind.**
+Bach recognized the deepest emotions are found in reaching through the chaos for the **patterns seeking coherence in the mind.**

-His compositions reveal structural scaling—patterns that echo across scales, creating self-similar structures before “fractal” was even a word.
+His compositions reveal structural scaling—patterns echoing across scales, creating self-similar structures before “fractal” was even a word.

 **His was a mind that grasped cosmic order, then pulled it through his hands into sound.**